Qlik-PE/ImmersionDay/content/Lab/index.en.md

 - Database Password: *please access you

 When you have seen enough, you can declare Victory! for this part of the Lab.
-Press "Stop" in the top left corner of the **Replicate** console to end the task.
+Press "Stop" in the top left corner of the **Qlik Cloud Data Integration** console to end the task.
 After pressing "Stop" and clicking "Yes" in the confirmation dialog, click on the "TASKS" tab at the top of the screen.This will return you to the main window.

 ### Summary